pmacinec/fake-news-datasets/datasets/hoax_dataset/README.md

 This dataset contains publicly available hoax articles and non-hoax articles that were created on Wikipedia.

-**Important note:** Data of this dataset are HTML files with pages from Wikipedia, so they are not analysed as other datasets, but at least this dataset is mentioned with link, where to find data.
+**Important note:** Data of this dataset are HTML files with pages from Wikipedia, so they are not analysed as other datasets.